-A plea bargain is a settlement of a case that is negotiated between a defense attorney and a prosecutor.
+A plea bargain is a settlement of a case that is negotiated between a criminal defense attorney and a prosecutor.
 In a plea bargain arrangement, a defendant will know what the sentence is going to be before the defendant pleads guilty.
 Depending on the details of the case, the defense attorney’s goal might be to negotiate for a reduced sentence, for a reduced charge, or sometimes for both.

 If you are accused of driving under the influence in the state of California, it is important for you to know – and to understand – what a “wet reckless” charge and a plea bargain is.
 The police do not charge drivers with wet reckless, and nothing in California law allows them to.
 Wet reckless is the exclusive possession of the state’s prosecutors.
 It is a charge that has been created to persuade driving under the influence defendants to accept a plea bargain and to move DUI cases more swiftly through the system.
 A wet reckless conviction generally means fewer penalties, fewer obligations, and fewer expenses than a conviction for driving under the influence.